Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{QoS Requirements}

-Users have varying requirements regarding quality of service criteria (e.g., execution time, cost, privacy, reliability, etc.; see Section \ref{sec:criteria}).
-These requirements can be classified into two categories.
-The first category is \textit{Multi-criteria}, where the user seeks to optimize multiple criteria simultaneously.
-In this case, the broker faces a multi-criteria or multi-objective optimization problem, which can be addressed by finding Pareto Optimal solutions or by optimizing a weighted sum of the criteria.
-Many studies in this category focus on minimizing both the makespan and cost of workflow execution \cite{7, 10, 33, 47}.
-Other studies have extended the optimization to include more objectives simultaneously, e.g., makespan, cost, and energy at the same time \cite{32}.
-For example, Sun et al. \cite{49} addressed a tri-objective multi-workflow scheduling problem in a hybrid cloud, aiming to minimize the total tardiness (i.e., the maximum between zero and the makespan of the workflow minus its deadline), total energy consumption in the private cloud, and the total renting cost in the public cloud.
-Similarly, Li et al. \cite{36} considered the optimization of three objectives simultaneously: makespan, cost, and fairness.
+Users have diverse requirements concerning QoS criteria, such as execution time, cost, privacy, reliability, and others (see Section \ref{sec:criteria}).
+These requirements can generally be divided into two categories.
+The first category is \textit{multi-criteria}, where the user expects multiple objectives to be optimized simultaneously.
+In this case, the broker is faced with a multi-objective optimization problem, which can be solved either by identifying Pareto-optimal solutions or by optimizing a weighted sum of the objectives.
+A large portion of studies in this category have concentrated on minimizing both the makespan and the execution cost of workflows \cite{7, 10, 33, 47}.
+Other studies have extended the optimization to include more objectives simultaneously, e.g., makespan, cost, and energy consumption \cite{32}, or makespan, cost, and fairness \cite{36}.

-On the other hand, the \textit{Constrained} class focuses on optimizing one criterion while treating the other criteria as constraints.
+On the other hand, the \textit{constrained} class focuses on optimizing one criterion while treating the other criteria as constraints.
 Two common constraints in this class are \textit{deadline-constrained} and \textit{budget-constrained} requirements.
 In a deadline-constrained scenario, the broker aims to meet the user-defined deadline while optimizing another criterion, typically minimizing the cost of workflow execution \cite{1, 19}.
 In a budget-constrained scenario, the broker seeks to keep the execution cost within the user-defined budget while optimizing other criteria, usually minimizing the workflow execution time \cite{48, 50}.
 Some studies address both deadline and budget constraints simultaneously \cite{27, 28, 15}.
 Finally, there are also studies that optimize multiple objectives while ensuring that certain constraints are met.
 For example, Karmakar et al. \cite{58} optimized resource utilization and rental costs while ensuring that the workflows met their deadlines.
 Figure \ref{fig:qos} indicates that the majority of previous studies adopted constrained QoS requirements.